 A Basic Introduction to Holding Companies and How They Work

 Whether you are beginning to invest in securities issued by corporations, such as common stocks, preferred stocks, or corporate bonds, or you are doing case studies on private companies because you are considering investing in your own business, it won't be long before you encounter something known as a holding company.
-In fact, many of the most successful companies in the world are holding companies.
-This basic introduction was designed to help you understand what holding companies are, why they play such a vital role in the modern economy, and some things you might consider before investing in, or forming, one.

 Please note that this article is designed for beginners.
 If you are looking for a more advanced explanation that is suited for wealthy individuals and professional investors, I wrote about this same topic on my blog a while ago in a post called How a Holding Company Works.
 It gets into more of the asset protection elements of a holding company, such as the ability to isolate valuable intellectual property into so-called "silos," among other topics.
 Neither this article nor that post is investment recommendations but, rather, an academic overview meant to help you understand the structure, purpose, and benefits of holding companies in certain specific contexts.

 First, Let's Start With the Basics: What Is a Holding Company?

 Broadly defined, a holding company is a company that doesn’t have any operations, activities, or other active business itself.
 Instead, the holding company owns assets.

 These assets can be shares of stock in other corporations, limited liability companies, limited partnerships, private equity funds, hedge funds, publicly traded stocks, bonds, real estate, song rights, brand names, patents, trademarks, copyrights, or virtually anything else that has value.